willswindells/bright_takehome/README.md

 Created handle-stream to save bluesky output of data to csv UV python script running `./bluesky | ./handle-stream` will:

 Build csv file of Json from stdout

-Preiodically import to duckdb and (re)build dbt models, Including analysis questions as marts - Which are then exported post build And will wait for intrupt
+Preiodically import to duckdb and (re)build dbt models

+Including analysis questions as marts - Which are then exported post build

+And will wait for intrupt